K15t/viewport-cli/README.md

 ### Usage

 The tool will guide you through all the steps.
 See the documentation below for more details what happens in each step.

+Note: The commands and file paths below are written for UNIX but the packages should run on Windows as well.

 1\.
 Add a target environment that matches your configuration of Scroll Viewport.
 You need to provide information like URL of your Confluence Server instance, username and password.
 ```javascript